 Hippocrates, the father of Western Medicine, made a remarkable observation.
-Regarding the body's ability to recover from illness he averred, 'the physician assists, only nature heals.'
-One aspect of Hippocrates' profound statement is our relationship to the natural environment.
-Over the centuries, his prescient comment echoes in the universal use of nature, from bathing in hot springs to walking in the woods, to invigorate and restore our health.
+Regarding the body’s ability to recover from illness he averred, ‘the physician assists, only nature heals.’
+One aspect of Hippocrates’ profound statement is our relationship to the natural environment.
+Over the centuries, his prescient comment echoes our innate relationship with nature, from bathing in hot springs to walking in the woods, as a way of life that invigorates and supports our wellbeing.
 Although physicians and patients alike recognize the inherent power of nature to heal, how does nature impact out health?

 It wasn’t until 30 years ago when Edward O. Wilson, a Harvard biologist, published “Biophilia” and gave this intuitive understanding a scientific explanation.
 Wilson’s Biophilia Hypothesis proposed that man’s evolutionary history has had an indelible impact on our physiology, leading to a genetically encoded predisposition to engage with nature for psycho-physiological wellbeing.
 Wilson stated that we seek out positive experiences in nature, a phenomenon called biophilic engagement, which triggers a ‘relaxation response’ in our physiology.

 Among the most salient characteristics of the ‘relaxation response’ researchers have found that exposure to nature:

 - Increases relaxation and restores emotional balance

 - Aids recovery from illness

 These benefits are precisely what patients need the most when their immune system is most vulnerable.
 And it’s precisely during illness that we find ourselves removed the farthest from nature’s healing effects.
 Despite the technological advances and the medical expertise of modern healthcare there’s a missing link: access to nature.
 This access is essential to enliven biophilia—the deeply genetic connection to other living systems—that helps our physiology restore homeostasis; what we call ‘health’.